Resourcing JVP’s Organizing

 Budget and finances

-- From fiscal year 2021 to 2024, JVP’s operating budgets ranged from $2.5 million to $5.2 million.
-Financial documents for each year are publicly available.
+- From 2021 to 2024, JVP’s operating budgets ranged from $2.5 million to $5.2 million.
+Financial documents for each year are publicly available on our website here.

-- JVP has a reserve policy that aims to maintain at least 4-6 months of operating expenses -a widely recognized best practice among organizations - which helps to ensure we can maintain our work uninterrupted, even if we experience unforeseen shortfalls in grassroots fundraising or major emergencies.
-In fiscal year 2024, we ended the year with an unprecedented surplus of funds, which has been allocated to educational, community, and proactive organizing for Palestine, as well as legal defense work for JVP and the movement.
-We currently maintain an operating reserve on the low end of our policy.
+- JVP has a reserve policy that aims to maintain at least 3-6 months of operating expenses - a widely recognized best practice among organizations - which helps to ensure we can maintain our work uninterrupted, even if we experience unforeseen shortfalls in grassroots fundraising or major emergencies.
+In the fiscal year 2025 we maintained an operating reserve on the low end of our policy.

 The cost of repression